MA-Abahmane/simple_shell/README.md

 # simple_shell

-Welcome to the GATES OF SHELL!
+Hello, welcome to our second ALx group project.
+In this project we will be replicating the Unix Shell!